PashPaw/DECDMP/DECDMP/readme.md

 | *n*L    | Load  from DECtape unit *n*.
 This appears to be DECtape unit 0 usually.
 It can be 1 according to some of the JOSS documentation. |
 | G       | Start execution of the program off of DECtape and after loading the address in the switch register.
 In the case of JOSS, this would appear to be SWR address 200. |

-This is how far I’ve gotten, so far:
+This is how far I’ve gotten:

 ![decdmp](decdmp.jpg)